-The Shahyad is shaped as an inverted -Y- with self-reliant foundations resembling a statue clad in snow-white marble.
-The columns of swath made of turquoise tiles split bases of tower to induct soaring high in to the sky while standing at each side of the tower offers different scene to the observer.
+The Shahyad is shaped like an inverted -Y- with self-reliant foundations resembling a statue clad in snow-white marble.
+The columns of swath made of turquoise tiles split bases of the tower to induct soaring high into the sky while standing at each side of the tower offers different scene to the observer.
 That is why the architect explains the tower "starts from the ground and stretches to the sky".

-Tile works under the belly of arch is an inspiration from peacock tail having the pattern of Shiraz Vakil mosque in mind.
-Standing under the arch of tower can shock every visitor presenting the most unique face of structure.
-Tehran's aesthetic icon also benefits of an architecture element which is considered as the most ancient cooling system, Badgir, known as Wind tower/ wind-catcher; on the four sides of the tower at top there are vertical grooves that help the air conditioning inside of the tower.
+Tile works under the belly of the arch is an inspiration from peacock tail having the pattern of Shiraz Vakil mosque in mind.
+Standing under the arch of the tower can shock every visitor presenting the most unique face of the structure.
+Tehran's aesthetic icon also benefits of an architectural element which is considered as the most ancient cooling system, Badgir, known as Wind tower/ wind-catcher; on the four sides of the tower at the top there are vertical grooves that help the air conditioning inside of the tower.